Amid rift with China, will the NBA be forced to apologize?

 "And that's exactly what Americans and NBA fans don't want to see their commissioner say," Dees added.

-Silver has chosen his words carefully to this point, defending the right of Houston Rockets general manager Daryl Morey — who sent the tweet, long-deleted yet still causing major problems — to freedom of expression.
+Silver has chosen his words carefully to this point, defending the right of Houston Rockets general manager Daryl Morey — who sent the tweet, now deleted yet still causing major problems — to freedom of expression.

 Silver also said the league is apologetic over the disharmony caused by Morey's tweet but stopped well short of apologizing for the tweet itself.